binnur/binnur.github.io/_posts/2013-09-05-collection-of-frameworks-and-processes-for-product-and-technology-management.md

 show_related_posts: false
 square_related: recommend-iceland
 ---
-Excerpt: There are numerous frameworks, processes and tools that are used in the domain of product and technology management.
+There are numerous frameworks, processes and tools that are used in the domain of product and technology management.
 These are just a small subset which are applicable as a background to my articles.
 <!--more-->

 There are numerous frameworks, processes and tools that are used in the domain of product and technology management.
 These are just a small subset which are applicable as a background to my articles.